Yes, Q-learning Helps Offline In-Context RL: Methodology

 \subsection{Evaluation}

-To assess the performance of trained policies, we roll out each policy over 100 successive episodes for all discrete environments and track performance after 25, 50, and 100 (1, 2, 4) episodes.
+To assess the performance of trained policies, we roll out each policy over 100 successive episodes for all discrete environments and track performance after 25, 50, and 100 episodes.
 For continuous environments we roll out over 4 episodes and track performance after 1, 2 and 4 episodes.\footnote{Note that the optimal meta policy should be able to solve all the considered discrete tasks within four episodes and continuous tasks within one or two episodes.} Additionally, we compute the Normalized Area Under the Curve (NAUC)\footnote{The AUC value is divided by the expert policy AUC.} of episode performance.
 We also report metrics from the rliable library \citep{agarwal2021deep} above the tracked ones for the reliability.

 The NAUC provides a single numerical value for comparing agents, as it captures the progression of performance over episodes while being more robust to noise than fixed-episode evaluations.
 Tracking performance at fixed episodes helps identify convergence rates and potential degradation during rollouts.
 NAUC is used for selecting the best hyperparameters (details in \Cref{app:details}).
+We additionally report fixed-episode/final-return and rliable statistics, and the algorithm ranking is consistent with NAUC across these views.

 For the DR environments, we evaluate on all target goals that are excluded from the training set.
 For all other environments, we use a fixed set of 100 random test targets or configurations that are not part of the training data.
 To ensure robustness, we follow the evaluation protocol from \citet{tarasov2024revisiting}, using different random seeds for hyperparameter search and final evaluation.